tug-dev/tolliver/docs/protocol_new.md

 Handshake final
 code 2, format: status code 1 for backwards compatibility, 2 for failure (to match response codes)

+Although there is no reason for the handshake to be sent again on an existing connection, if a handshake req message is received on an existing connection responses should be sent as normal.
+If unexpected handshake response or final messages are received they should simply be ignored by the receiving party.

 Subscription and unsubscription messages are to be sent as regular information messages with no key on the reserved "tolliver" channel (as such the API for tolliver should forbid this channel from being used by application level messages).
-The body of the message will have the format of 4 bytes big endian u32 channel name length - 4 bytes big endian u32 key name length - UTF-8 encoded channel name - UTF-8 encoded key name.
+The body of the message will have the format of 1 byte code - 0 for sub 1 for unsub, 4 bytes big endian u32 channel name length - 4 bytes big endian u32 key name length - UTF-8 encoded channel name - UTF-8 encoded key name.

 Regular message
 code 3, format: 4 bytes big endian u32 channel name length - 4 bytes big endian u32 key name length - 4 bytes big endian u32 body length (therefore max message size is 2gb alex i have genuinely no idea how you figured that u16 for message length gives max message size of 4 petabytes) - 4 bytes big endian u32 local message id (taken from the database, should be set as 2^31 -1 for an unreliable message) - UTF-8 encoded channel name - UTF-8 encoded key name - message body